Skip to main content

 Explainable AI (XAI): Making Black-Box Models Transparent for Real-World Applications

-Powerful artificial intelligence models, like deep neural networks, are making decisions today in fields such as healthcare, finance, judicial systems, and transportation.
+Powerful artificial intelligence models, such as deep neural networks, are making decisions today in fields including healthcare, finance, judicial systems, and transportation.
 But a major question arises: Can we truly trust these decisions if we don't understand how they were made?

 This is the fundamental problem that Explainable AI (XAI) aims to solve.
 This field develops methods that make the workings of AI's complex "black-box" models understandable, interpretable, and comprehensible for humans.
 It is not merely a technology but a necessity for responsible, trustworthy, and ethical AI.